How Helmet Ventilation Can Keep You Cool on Hot Days.

 As you move, air rushes through the front vents, glides over your head, and escapes out the back.
-The faster you go, the more cooling you get—it’s like riding with your head in a wind tunnel (the nice kind).
+The faster you go, the more cooling you get—it’s like riding with your head in a perfectly tuned wind tunnel.
+That’s why riders who value both speed and comfort always look for helmets with superior vent systems.

 Keeps You Cool